penknife-dev/cloud-at-scale/README.md

 npm run dev
 ```

-### Make sure the correct endpoint is set in the next config before building and exporting
+### Make sure the correct endpoint is set in the next config before building and exporting (if you are statically building to serve on your own server)

 In next.config.js